City Guide for: Capitol Reef National Park, Utah, United States

 Factory Butte

 Factory Butte is a stark and dramatic landscape of badlands and mesas.
-This area is popular for off-roading, hiking, and photography.
-The stark beauty of the area is captivating, and the solitude is a welcome escape from the crowds.
-Be prepared for hot, dry conditions and bring plenty of water.
+It's a popular spot for off-road driving and exploring the remote beauty of the Utah desert.
+The area offers stunning views and a sense of solitude.

 Travel Time